thorstenbaek/sandbox-environments/README.md

 The dips-configuration-service reads this json and all values are available to consumers of this service.

 TEST: 2021.04.15 Trigging push to Git repo and WebHook
-TEST: 2021.04.16 Trigging yet another push
+TEST: 2021.04.16 Trigging yet another push - and again.